prownd/comcontrols/README.md

-#ccufl
+#describe
-qt common ui controls item library, you can contain it in your project
+qt common ui controls item library, simple and ease use, you can contain it in your project

 #compile and install